 That’s right, winners spend less than losers.
 This is evident particularly in the variance in the staff counts needed to support their company.
-Apart from saving the business millions, they also spend less operationally.
+Apart from saving business millions, they also spend less operationally.

 In fact, BETSOL’s own research shows Leaders spend approximately 50% less operationally than Laggards.

-While people and process are simpler to change, if your infrastructure is aging significantly, you may face significant costs to get up to par, let alone work your way up to Leader.
-So I don’t want to trivialize the the dependency on the right technology.
+While people and processes are simpler to change, if your infrastructure is aging significantly, you may face significant costs to get up to par, let alone work your way up to Leader.
+So I don’t want to trivialize the dependency on the right technology.
 However, as new systems are brought in and architected, if done right, expect low costs and high uptime.